jaSunny/dmn-js/user-guide.md

 ## How can I know when a contextual menu is available?

-Elements which have a contextual menu have a **triangle in the top (left or right) corner** or show a **special cursor** when passing over them with the mouse.
+Elements which have a context menu show a **special cursor** when passing over them with the mouse cursor.

 ## How can I add a rule to a decision table?

  - _How can I add a row above / below an existing row?_
-   Either by making a **right-click** or using the **menu symbol in the first cell** of the row and then selecting on one of the arrow present in the menu.
+   Either by making a **right-click** and then selecting on one of the arrow present in the menu.
  - _How can I can add a row at the bottom of the table in a single click?_
    By clicking on the **"plus" icon** at the bottom of the table.